 Layer in Texture

-I you have a designated place to put on your shoes like a bench, chair, or stool, add a bit of texture with pillows.
-The Pies for Sale pillow was made from canvas drop cloths.
-The faux fur pillow is a thrifted find.
-And the burlap sack pillow is made from a feed sack that fits snuggly over a king size pillow.
+If you have a designated place to put on your shoes like a bench, chair, or stool, add a bit of texture with pillows or place a favorite fabric over your bench pad.

-Bringing in bits of nature from your yard or your local farmers market is also a great way to add color and seasonal elements to your entry space.
-I stuffed these oak tree branches from the front yard into an old pair of rubber garden boots.
+Bringing in bits of nature from your yard, your local farmers market, or adding your favorite faux flowers is a great way to add color and seasonal elements while you’re decorating an entry for Fall.

 Create a Simple Pumpkin Display

-It’s also a relatively inexpensive space to decorate so if you’re on a budget it’s the perfect area to dress up for the fall season.
+Entries are also relatively inexpensive spaces to decorate and if you’re on a budget it’s the perfect area to dress up for Fall.

-Take this time to put out a few things that feel festive and spend the rest of the time celebrating all the season has to offer!
+I know this year has been like nothing we ever expected.
+So, take the time to put out a few things that feel festive.
+Then spend the rest of Fall celebrating all the season has to offer!